The symbolism behind Trump's clenched fist – DW – 07/15/2024

 Socialist movements use a red fist, sometimes combined with a rose.
 A black fist stands for Black Power, the civil rights movement of African Americans.
 Feminists also combine a clenched, raised fist with a Venus symbol for the women's liberation movement.

-A white "Aryan fist" is used by white supremacists in the global neo-Nazi scene and the Ku Klux Klan in the US.
+An "Aryan fist" is used by white supremacists such as neo-Nazis globally and the Ku Klux Klan in the United States.
 For example, the right-wing terrorist mass murderer Anders Behring Breivik saluted with a raised fist in court in Oslo in 2012.

 What makes the raised fist a political battle signal, a concentrated message?
-No less than English naturalist Charles Darwin has also speculated on this.
+The English naturalist Charles Darwin once speculated on this.

 In his treatise "The Expression of the Emotions in Man and Animals," published in 1872, he recognized the clenched fist as being typical of anger.
-"Gestures such as raising the arms with clenched fists as if to strike the insultor," wrote Darwin, "are very common."
-And: "Only a few people in great passion (...) can resist the impulse."
+"Gestures such as raising the arms with clenched fists as if to strike the insultor," Darwin wrote, "are very common."
+And, he wrote, "only a few people in great passion ... can resist the impulse."

 This article was originally written in German.